-As I thought about our exchange, and what lesson I was to learn, many thoughts came to mind.
+As I thought about our exchange and what lesson I was to learn, many thoughts came to mind.
 At first, I thought maybe God had sent him as a messenger, letting me know it was time to join a church family again.
 I have been in church most of my life and am not opposed to joining one, even now, if that is what God directs me to do.
-There is much value in church and many are lead to God through church.
+There is much value in church, and many are lead to God through the church.
 However, that has not been my path.
 My spiritual growth and evolution happened most significantly when I stepped away from the beliefs of the church.
 For this girl, church hindered my personal relationship with God because the rules became my priority to prove my worth.
 God has met me outside the church walls and has met many others in the same way.
 There are many ways to God, and it sure doesn’t matter how one gets there!

 God wasn’t asking me to join a church.
 Instead, the pastor allowed me to be bold and courageous by respectfully disagreeing with the assumptions he had made.
 I failed miserably as I quietly stood there and checked out instead of speaking up.
 He was also reminding me there are no right or wrong, but just different experiences and perspectives.
 The pastor has experienced a revival from the church side, and I experienced it individually.
 Our perspective on what revival is might be different, but the result is the same, an awakening into a relationship with God.
 Remember to focus on similarities; they unite.